storageos/storageos.github.io/_docs/operations/decommission-nodes.md

 ---
 layout: guide
-title: StorageOS Docs - Decommissioning of nodes
+title: StorageOS Docs - Decommissioning of Nodes
 anchor: operations
-module: operations/remove-nodes
+module: operations/decommission-nodes
 ---

-# Remove StorageOS nodes
+# Decommissioning StorageOS Nodes

 StorageOS nodes can be decommissioned and removed from the cluster using the StorageOS CLI.